avapolzin/X-rayLCs/Novae/README.md

 The _*_fluxlc.qdp_ files are also named according to the event. *Novae_Page.txt* gives details of the light curve files including the distance in kpc and whether or not (isflux = YES or NO) the light curves give flux in counts or in cgs units.
 The relevant columns in the .qdp files are the first two: time (0th column) and observed 0.3 - 10 keV flux (1st column).
 If isflux = YES, then those latter values are in units of erg s<sup>-1</sup> cm<sup>-2</sup>.
 If isflux = NO, then those latter values are in counts per second and a uniform flux correction factor of 3.575e-11 can be applied to convert between counts/s and cgs units.

+See Table A6 for additional details about the individual events:
 |Name | RA/Dec | Distance (kpc) | References|
 | :---: | :---: | :---: | :---: |
 |V838 Her |18:46:31.56 +12:14:00.7 | 3.4 | Mukai et al. 2008|